yanzhao-irit/data-lake-metadata-management-system/README.md

 ## Getting started

 1. Make sure you have a metadata database (Neo4j) that respects the model proposed by Yan ZHAO.
-We provide an [example database](https://github.com/yanzhao-irit/data-lake-metadata-management-system/tree/main/example-metadata) that you can download and test the application.
+We also provide an [example database](https://github.com/yanzhao-irit/data-lake-metadata-management-system/tree/main/example-metadata) that you can download to test the application.

-2. Make you have installed Neod.js in your computer.
+2. Make sure that you have installed [Neod.js](https://nodejs.org/en/download/) in your computer.

 3. Download or clone the application.